IncDrops/PollitGo/Users/testing/projects/nextn/README.md

     *   Set the trigger **"Type"** to **"Buildpacks"**.
     *   Cloud Build automatically detects your Next.js app and builds it.
     *   You **do not need** a `cloudbuild.yaml` file in your repository with this setting.
+    *   The "Builder image" field (e.g., `gcr.io/buildpacks/builder:latest`) will be used.

 2.  **Cloud Build configuration file (yaml or json):**
     *   Set the trigger **"Type"** to **"Cloud Build configuration file (yaml or json)"**.